DrugLT/ImDrug/README.md

 ```

 ## License
 ImDrug codebase is under the MIT license.
-For individual dataset usage, the dataset license will come up soon.
+The datasets are hosted on Harvard Dataverse under the CC0 1.0.

 ## Contact